Daisy design system

 Takeaways

-Creating an adaptive/responsive library of UI components allowed the H1 team to quickly construct UIs and flows avoiding re-designing the product over and over.
+Creating an adaptive and responsive library of UI components enabled the H1 team to swiftly construct UIs and flows, avoiding the need for repetitive product redesigns.

-The first version of Daisy Design System contained an extensive Sketch pattern library featuring flexible components, colour and typography guidelines, and how to use rules.
+The first iteration of the Daisy Design System comprised a comprehensive Sketch pattern library that included pliable components, colour and typography guidelines, and explicit instructions on adequately using each.

-The Design System was created on Sketch and Storybook on the frontend.
+The design system was developed using Sketch and Storybook on the front end.

 Using Format